friedboats/nick-bence-current/README.md

 ## About

-This is my personal website.
+This is the api for my personal website.